WHAT IS A LIGHT FIELD?

 6 Minutes

-With a business name like Light Field Lab, the company is frequently asked: “Just what is a light field, anyway”?
-Responding to this simple question is a conundrum since the answer is simultaneously an intuitive concept -- well-understood for at least 500 years --while at the same time a complex optical phenomenon that can only be explained with unfamiliar terms like “plenoptic function” and “integral imaging”.
+With a business name like Light Field Lab, the company is frequently asked: “Just what is a light field, anyway?”
+Responding to this simple question is a conundrum since the answer is simultaneously an intuitive concept — well-understood for at least 500 years — while at the same time a complex optical phenomenon that can only be explained with unfamiliar terms like “plenoptic function” and “integral imaging.”
 To better understand this paradox, let’s start with a look at the miraculous capability of human vision.

 How Humans See the World

-Everything we see around us is the result of light originating from a source of illumination, such the sun, bouncing off various objects.
+Everything we see around us is the result of light originating from a source of illumination, such as the sun, bouncing off various objects.
 On the surface of each object, some photons are absorbed while others are reflected, often in many different directions, sometimes bouncing off another surface, repeating this process until it finally reaches our eyes.
 Shiny surfaces will reflect most of the light falling on them, while dark matte surfaces might absorb most of the light.
 Some portion of this rich and complex combination of light rays will finally arrive at our eyeballs from all directions, having reflected off multiple surfaces.
 The resulting “image” is captured by our retina and processed in the brain as part of the complex human visual system.

-Image courtesy Light Field Lab.
+Image courtesy Light Field Lab, Inc.

-We perceive different colors because light is traveling at different wavelengths,which are simply the distance between crests or troughs of a light wave.
+We perceive different colors because light is traveling at different wavelengths, which are simply the distance between crests or troughs of a light wave.
 While waves of water in an ocean might be 100 feet apart, waves of electromagnetic energy in visible light range from about 400 nanometers (for violet) to 700 nanometers (for red).
-A nanometer is one-billionth of a meter, so roughly 100 wavelengths of visible light fitwithin the width of a human hair.
+A nanometer is one-billionth of a meter, so roughly 100 wavelengths of visible light fit within the width of a human hair.
 When we view an object, the perceived color is the result of the spectrum of the original light source, as modified by the reflective properties of the object itself.
 For example, an apple under noontime sunlight appears red because blue and green wavelengths are absorbed in the surface, while red wavelengths between roughly 550 and 600 nanometers bounce off the apple’s surface to reach our eye.

 Collectively, your visual system perceives that you are looking at some portion of the world around you — perhaps just an apple, but maybe a forest meadow, a busy downtown street or a book.
 But what you’re actually observing is a light field, consisting of an unfathomable number of light rays reflecting off all the objects around you.
 What if there was some way to capture these rays of light, without the objects even being there?

-Image courtesy "The Magic Window".
+Image courtesy "The Magic Window."

 A Magic Window

 Science fiction authors have teased our imagination with the idea of a machine that could reproduce the environment around us in a manner indistinguishable from reality.
-The most recognized example is, of course, the famous Holodeck from "Star Trek", a fictional device which at first appears to be a normal room but, when enabled, creates a realistic 3D simulation of a real or imaginary setting.
+The most recognized example is, of course, the famous Holodeck from "Star Trek," a fictional device which at first appears to be a normal room but, when enabled, creates a realistic 3D simulation of a real or imaginary setting.
 But let’s look at something even easier to understand: Imagine sitting in a room and viewing an expansive landscape outside a large picture window.
 Now imagine that this is a “magic” window with the ability to capture each light ray passing through the glass, while memorizing the exact parameters of each photon as it transmits through the window.
 Finally, imagine our magic window can reproduce these photons later, and thereby reconstruct the beautiful landscape in perfect fidelity.
 Since the entire light field was captured, you would be able to walk around the image and see alternate viewpoints, just like in real life, and shift your focus from nearby objects to the horizon.
-This is the concept of how light field imaging will soon be used to capture and reproduce reality –without need of headgear or glasses.
+This is the concept of how light field imaging will soon be used to capture and reproduce reality — without need of headgear or glasses.

 A Brief History